Our use of cookies

 1. The Early Years Lead Improvement Advisor will carry out an EEF sufficiency assessment

-2. Based on the assessment, a recommendation will be made to the Early Years Sufficiency Team and the Head of Learning and Achievement for approval
+2. A recommendation will be made to the Early Years Sufficiency Team and the Head of Learning and Achievement for approval

-3. The provider will receive notice of the decision within four weeks of the Ofsted inspection judgement being published
+3. The provider will be notified of the decision within four weeks of the Ofsted judgement being published

-4. Funding will cease from half-term or the end of term, depending on the remaining weeks in the period, ensuring at least six calendar weeks' notice is given
+4. Funding will cease from either half-term or the end of term, depending on the number of weeks remaining, ensuring the provider receives a minimum of six calendar weeks' notice

-5. The EEF team will contact families of funded children attending the setting to notify them of the decision
+5. The EEF Team will contact families of funded children attending the setting to inform them of the decision and support them in accessing alternative funded provision where required

 Termination policy

-Herefordshire complies with the Department for Education Early education and childcare: statutory guidance for local authorities and fully meets both the requirements and recommendations of this guidance..
+Herefordshire complies with the Department for Education's Early education and childcare: statutory guidance for local authorities and meets all mandatory requirements and recommendations within the guidance.

-• Is willing to accept the local authority funding requirements.
+• Agree to comply with the local authority's funding requirements

-• They do not meet the quality requirements, and
+• They fail to meet the required quality standards; and

-• There are sufficient alternative places available elsewhere that meet the needs of children and families.
+• There is sufficient alternative provision available to meet the needs of children and families

-For more information, please refer to the Termination and withdrawal of early education funding guidance.
+For further information, please refer to the Termination and withdrawal of early education funding guidance.